The Challenge

 The Project

-The full project has been split into two phases in order to make fundraising more manageable.
+The full project has been split into two phases in order to make fundraising more manageable. .

 Phase 2 – the PCC does undertake some level of maintenece work each year but needs an additional injection of financial support to get on top of the problem.
-The backlog work needed is estimated at around £30k, identified from the formal inspection of the Church that takes place every 5 years.
-Completion of the work will help keep the the current building secure and safe and includes a variety of works - replacing the existing drains, repairs to stone windows, roof repairs, re-pointing of walls etc.
+The backlog work needed is estimated at around £200k, identified from the formal inspection of the Church that takes place every 5 years.
+Completion of the work will help keep the current building secure and safe and includes a variety of works - replacing the existing drains, repairs to stone windows, roof repairs, re-pointing of walls etc.

 The Approval Process